betadots/openvox-training/40_code-logic.md

 ```

 **Practice**:

-* Add a new layer between nodes and common.yaml named `operatingsystem data (yaml version)` based on facts.os.family
+* Add a new layer between nodes and common.yaml named `operatingsystem data (yaml version)` based on `facts.os.family`
-* Replace the `case` statement in `profile::base` with a simple hiera lookup behavior change
+* Add a new parameter `packages` to `profile::base` to install some packages
-* Use a node specific, os specific list of packages and a default one is `common.yaml`
+* Use a node specific, os specific list of packages and a default one in `common.yaml`
-* Choose a merge behavior and explain your decision
+* Do a merge behavior change and explain your decision

+A sample solution can be found [here](./solutions/130_lookup_behavior.md).

 ### Hiera Data Manager